SolraBizna/ars-emu/HARDWARE.md

 Note that Dx# are active-low.
 The D pins are pulled high (logic 0), and driven low (logic 1).

+The Blank pin is used by the light pen and light gun to synchronize with a CRT display; other controllers leave it unconnected.
+It's driven to a *positive* voltage when the PPU is *not* outputting video, and (almost) to zero volts when it *is*.
+The voltages vary wildly depending on temperature, phase of the moon, etc. but are usually in the [-0.1, +0.2] volt range in frame and [+0.9, +1.5] volt range out of frame.
+Somehow, this was enough for pretty reliable phase lock...

 ## Access

 `$0240`: Controller port 1
 `$0241`: Controller port 2

 Writing to a port drives Strobe to +5V and any active Dx pins to 0V.
-"Output" pins may be either 0 or 1.
-"Input" pins should be 0, _or_ the read should be performed twice to allow the driven 1s to drain out.

 Reading from a port drives Strobe to 0V and returns what is currently sensed on the Dx# pins.
-This will be the logical OR of whatever was last written to the port and whatever the controller is driving.
-If full duplex communication is required, reading from the port twice consecutively _should_ allow the console-driven 1s to "drain out".
+The read should be performed twice to allow console-driven 1s to drain out and to allow time for the controller to drive the lines.

-The standard controller returns a fixed ID when `$80` is written.
-(Don't forget to mask out that high bit on read!)
-Other controllers presumably would have returned a different ID.
+Controllers return a fixed ID when `$80` is written.
 ET games give a "no controller" message if `$00` is read, or "wrong controller" if something other than `$01` is read.

 In theory, this interface can be used to provide ~1.5MB/s transfers under CPU control.

 ## Standard controller

-`write $00`: Subsequent reads return button state as of the time `$00` was written
+`write $00`: Get button state
-`write $80`: Subsequent reads return controller ID (`$01` for the standard controller; will read as `$81` on first read, `$01` on subsequent reads)
+`write $80`: Get controller ID (`$01` for the standard controller)

 Button state: